samueldurantes/twitch-bot/README.md

 ### Introduction

-I make this bot just for educational purposes, I don't have interessent in continue working with this project.
+I did this bot just for educational purposes, I don't have interessent constantly work this project.
 Do what you want with this project, always respecting the [license](https://github.com/samueldurantes/twitch-bot/blob/master/LICENSE).

 ## Set up